-He previously served as Climate Change and Environment Officer at the Rome-based Food and Agriculture Organization of the United Nations (FAO), managing numerous environmental projects in China and its neighbouring countries.
+He previously served as Climate Change and Environment Officer at the Rome-based Food and Agriculture Organization of the United Nations (FAO), managing numerous environmental projects in China and its neighboring countries.
 Prior to that, he worked for the Global Environment Facility at the World Bank in Washington, DC.
-In 2008 he initiated the Berlin-based Global Public Policy Institute’s China Programme.
+In 2008 he initiated the Berlin-based Global Public Policy Institute’s China Program.
 In 2014, Conrad was appointed member of the expert committee tasked with drafting a China Strategy for the Federal Ministry of Education and Research (BMBF).

 Made in China 2025: The making of a high-tech superpower and consequences for industrial countries, MERICS Papers on China No 2, December 2016. (with Jost Wübbeke, Mirjam Meissner, Max J. Zenglein, Jaqueline Ives)

 China’s climate promises under economic pressure - Scenarios and implications, MERICS China Policy Brief, November 2015. (with Jost Wübbeke)